KunutBoon/credit-card-churning-prediction/README.md

 <a name='5'></a>
 ## Approaching to the solution
-For the ML model development, Data Scientist usally follows the Data Science processes as a systematic framework to analyze, visualize, and model the huge amount of data.
+For the ML model development, Data Scientist usally follows the Data Science process as a systematic framework to analyze, visualize, and model the huge amount of data.
+All of my current working approaches on this project are also follows this Data Science process to systematically develop the Ml model.
+Each working approach could be illustrated as follows
+* **Data Understanding** :